zartata/formula-parser/README.md

 The initialized object `$formula` has two public methods:

 `getResult()` Returns an array(0=>value1, 1=>value2), where value1 is the operating status, which can be 'done' or 'error', and value2 is a calculated answer or error message in the set language.
-The successful calculated answer is a float with set maximum number of characters after the decimal point.
+The successful calculated answer is a float.

 `getFormula()`  Returns the initially entered formula